jdholtz/auto-southwest-check-in/tests/README.md

 The test naming and formatting conventions can be replicated from the tests that already exist.

 ## Running Tests
-[Pytest][0] is used to run all tests.
-Both unit tests and integration tests are automatically run after every pull request and push to the `master` branch using a [GitHub workflow][1].
+[Pytest] is used to run all tests.
+Both unit tests and integration tests are automatically run after every pull request and push to the `master` branch using a [GitHub workflow].
 Additionally, unit tests are also run on every push to the `develop` branch.

 ### Setup